Skip navigation

 I started my studies at Coventry University completing my Bachelor of Science in Maths and Physics.
 My Bachelors dissertation was on multi-state Ising spin models applied to modelling Phase transitions in materials; this helped to foster my interest in materials.
 I then went to study a Master of Science in Mechanical Engineering with an advanced practice year at Northumbria.
 Having passed the first year, I moved onto the placement section where I had secured a research placement at Durham University modelling liquid crystal and I attended a lecture set on ferroelectric and multi-ferroic materials.
 After completing my placement, I started my master’s dissertation which was on using density functional theory to analyse the potential of new material as solid-state electrolytes which got me interested in applying my passion in materials to renewable technologies.

-My project for ReNU is on producing novel electrolytes for use in modular water electrolysers to produce green hydrogen.
-The goal is to develop an electrolyte that can operate at high temperatures that has high efficiency and is easily replaceable and recyclable.
-I’m really looking forward to working in the CDT with a bunch of likeminded individuals who are as passionate about renewable technologies as myself.
+My project for ReNU is on using atomistic simulations to develop new polymer membranes for use in proton exchange membrane water electroylsers.
+These new polymer membranes will be developed to run at higher temperatures than currently used membranes.
+I’m really looking forward to working in the CDT with a bunch of likeminded individuals who are as passionate about renewable technologies as myself

 Supervisor – Dr Lu Xing